 Standard V-8.
 Claims history and loss information is provided to insured in timely manner.

-Objective: This Standard addresses the Company's procedures to provide history and loss information to insureds in a timely manner.
+Objective: This Standard addresses the Company's procedures for providing claim history and loss information to insureds in a timely manner.

 Controls Assessment: The following key observations were noted in conjunction with the review of this Standard: